US Visa for Nigerians: The 2026 Restrictions Explained

 TravelReady Verification

-Our Institutional system is updated daily with the latest diplomatic cables.
+Our system tracks the latest policy changes from the US Department of State.
 We can assess your specific situation to see if you qualify for an Emergency Exemption.

 Check Exemption EligibilityDisclaimer: This is a rapidly developing situation.
 TravelReady is an intelligence service, not a law firm.
 Always consult an immigration attorney for legal proceedings.